 Short-term Care Quality

-This nursing home's weakest area was short-term care, which is the last area we analyzed.
-In this area, we awarded this nursing home a D. Short-term care grades are commonly used to gauge a nursing home's performance with rehabilitation.
-To have high-end rehabilitation services, nursing homes generally need to offer better levels of highly skilled nursing.
+The final category we graded is short-term care.
+We gave it an abysmal F for this category, which is a poor grade.
+Our short-term care grade is typically employed to grade a nursing home's rehabilitation services.
+In order to offer highly rated rehabilitation services, facilities generally need to offer higher levels of skilled nursing.
 These types of services include registered nurses, physical therapists, occupational therapists and other types of therapists.
-With its abysmal rating in this category, we weren't stunned to learn that this place offers far fewer physical therapist and registered nurse hours per resident than most facilities.
-The final datapoint we considered in this area is the percentage of residents that were able to return home from the nursing home.
-This nursing home struggled quite a bit in this metric as well, with just 4.7 percent of its residents returning home.
-This was well below average.
+Considering its weak score in this area, we weren't surprised to discover this facility provided far fewer registered nurse and physical therapist hours per patient than most other nursing homes.
+The final measure we considered in this area is the number of patients who eventually returned home from the facility.
+This nursing home struggled quite a bit in this area as well, with just 4 percent of its residents returning home.
+This was quite a bit below average.

 Rating Over Time